hazirnurkovic/HazirNurkovic_Omega/README.md

 Admin can create restaurant chain, all of the locations of the specific restaurant, food.

 User can see restaurants, food, locations, rate and order food.

+!!
+I expect longitude and latitude to be given from front-end, so I just put 2 fields ( longitude and latitude ), for testing, I found longitude and latitude of some places that i chose and just inserted them as fields, and then meassured distance between user and restaurants.
+(Link to get longitude and latitude: https://www.latlong.net/) !!